shukwong/pipelines/dnanexus/test_app/Readme.md

 <!-- /dx-header -->

 <!--SECTION: Description -->
-This is for testing building the RStudio + GWAS tools environment on DNANexus
+This app for testing building the RStudio + GWAS tools environment on DNANexus

 <!--SECTION: TODO: -->
+TODOS:
 - Figure out how to mount multiple projects
 - Convert the applet into an app